abdullahbannuwala/Full-Stack-Dev-Interview-Questions/C#&OOP.md

 1. Constant : Value type + Initalize at Compile Time
 2. Read Only : Reference type + Initalize at Run Time

+# Reflection
+1. The process of describing the metadata of types, methods and fields in a code.
+2. System.Reflection enables you to obtain data about the loaded assemblies, the elements within them like classes, methods and value types.

+# Why refection?
+1. To get all global and non-global methods defined in the module.
+2. To get method info to look at information such as parameters, name, return type, access modifiers and implementation details.
+3. To get event info to find out the event-handler data type, the name, declaring type and custom attributes.
+4. To get Constructor Info parameters, access modifiers, and implementation details of a constructor.
+5. To get property info.

+# Dynamic keyword
+1. Skip type-checking at compiler time.
+2. Delay type-checking until runtime.

+# Reflection Vs Dynamic?
+1. Both used when we want to operate on an object during runtime.
+2. Reflection can invoke both public and private members of an object while dynamic can only invoke public members.
+3. Dynamic is instance specific: you don't have access to static members; you have to use Reflection in those scenarios.

 # Stack Vs Heap.
 1. Stack stored value types.
 2. Heap stored reference types.

 Ref VS Out
 1. Ref:  The parameter or argument must be initialization first before it is passed to ref.
-2. Out:  It is compulsory to initialize a parameter or argument before it is passed to an out
+2. Out:  It is compulsory to initialize a parameter or argument before it is passed to an out.

 # Inheritance